His Hands Extended is dedicated to Empower, Train, and Instruct.

-Patricia was raised in Miami, Florida and has spent all her life in the area.
-She has six adult children and twenty-three grandchildren, and she's in charge of reminding everybody when the next birthday is coming.
+When we first met Patricia “Pat” Glover on the 2014 Community Celebrity Cruise, we were in awe of her energy.
+Raised in Miami, Florida, Pat has spent her entire life in the same area and currently lives in Plantation.
+Constantly busy, she has six adult children and twenty-three grandchildren, and she's in charge of reminding everybody when the next birthday is coming.
 She is currently a self-employed bookkeeper and tax preparer for several businesses.